ipa320/RosTooling.github.io/docu/StaticCodeAnalyis.md

 [sudo] docker run -it haros_humble:latest /haros_runner.sh aruco_ros --all node . /home/extractor/ws "https://github.com/pal-robotics/aruco_ros"
 ```

 This is a very basic example.
 The extraction technologies have a huge potential, unfortunately since the ROS 2 Humble distro the extractor works only for simple Cpp code.
 Unfortunately, some changes on the colcon build infrastructure and how it calls the clang compiler broke our extraction tools.
-With ROS (1) and previous ROS 2 distros we reached an 70% of efficiency.
+With ROS (1) and previous ROS 2 distros we reached a 70% of efficiency.

 We are looking for help and collaboration to fix the current issues we are facing.
 If you are interested please contact Nadia (mailto: [nhg@ipa.fhg.de](nhg@ipa.fhg.de)).
 THANKS!! :)